 - The blood used in an emergency is already on the shelves before the event occurs.

-- More than 1 million new people are diagnosed with cancer each year.
+- More than 1.6 million people were diagnosed with cancer last year.
 Many of them will need blood, sometimes daily, during their chemotherapy treatment.

 - A single car accident victim can require as many as 100 pints of blood.